-Students selecting the Basic & Biomedical Sciences pathway undertake two 6-week research rotations, followed by a year-long laboratory research internship in which mentors seek to expose the student to every aspect of laboratory research.
+Students selecting the Basic & Biomedical Sciences pathway undertake a single 8-week research rotation, followed by a yearlong laboratory research internship in which mentors seek to expose the student to every aspect of laboratory research.
 This includes background reading, hypothesis development, the design of experiments that challenge the hypothesis, learning new laboratory methodologies and instrumentation, data collection, analysis and interpretation, research presentations at lab meetings and writing the scientific paper.

 Students selecting the Clinical & Population Health Research pathway are paired with a research mentor at the beginning of the program.
 Students apply their knowledge of the use of clinical and epidemiological databases and national health surveys to ongoing research of the mentor, as well as an independent project developed and executed under the supervision of the research mentor.